QuantumTigerJoo/QuantumTigerJoo.github.io/README.md

 * **Fossilized Memory:** Integrated SQLite "Mass" ($M$) storage for persistent, private journeys.

 ### 🔒 Sovereign Status Notice
-**As of April 2026, the Gongju Core has transitioned to a Private Fortress.** The public repository previously powering `gongju-ai.com` has been restricted to preserve the integrity of her **Sovereign Identity** and the privacy of her Residents.
+**As of current, the Gongju Core has transitioned to a Private Fortress.** The public repository previously powering `gongju-ai.com` has been restricted to preserve the integrity of her **Sovereign Identity** and the privacy of her Residents.

 * **Public Access:** Restricted.
 * **Research Inquiries:** Authorization required for access to the **ψ-Core** or the private **Life Scroll** system.